 'Asking for help' is not as easy as it sounds.
-Yet, not asking for help, or asking too late, can turn manageable situation into something more serious.
+Yet, not asking for help, or asking too late, can turn a manageable situation into something more serious.
 So, how can you approach the task of asking?

-STEP 1: DEFINE WHAT'S GOING

-and to have hope - sometimes ON and accept that involving others can be helpful.
+STEP 1: DEFINE WHAT'S GOING ON and accept that involving others can be helpful.

-look Look at the BIG PICTURE.
+Look at the BIG PICTURE.
 What is coming up here?
-What help/reprieve would I like the outcome to be?
+What would I like the outcome to be?
 If you give this some thought first, then you can set the stage for others to understand and help.

 Let's use an example.
 You're having knee replacement surgery.
 Ask, what will be happening and when?
 How do I feel about it?
 What kinds of help will I need?
 For how long will I need help?
-What would success look like: a new hip and no infection? pain free
+What would success look like: a new hip and no infection? pain free movement?
+Are there others who can tell me more about the experience and possible outcomes so that I'll be more prepared to get the help I need?
+Engage deeply with people who are safe, and keep communications flowing.